babakfp/phosphor-icons-svelte/src/README.md

 ```

 > [!IMPORTANT]
-> This package now targets newer versions of Svelte and no longer supports
+> This package targets newer versions of Svelte and no longer supports Svelte 4
-> Svelte 4 or below.
+> or earlier.
 If you're using an older version, install `1.1.2` instead.
 >
 > ```
 > pnpm add -D phosphor-icons-svelte@1.1.2